0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I skimmed the lines and saw your legs about to give in Could have helped you, the voice that calls you his friend, oh
 ```

+The protagonist, in a way to cope with what he feels, wrote is feelings down into a dairy.
+However, those pages were not meant to stick.
+He rips them out and throws them away as he does not want constant reminders of what happened whenever he goes to write about his day.
+However, for the first time in awhile, a new character is introduced in this section.
+A family member found the ripped-out pages and the leg scars on the protagonist.

 - The narrator introduces a family/friend character here that found the diary pages that revealed the SA that they were going through
 - Ripped out because they did not want the constant reminders of the past